 Roofing materials are relatively hardy and could possibly withstand a very occasional walk, so if you’re faced with no choice but to climb on your roof, there are some things to consider.
 The best times of year to get on your roof are likely in the spring and fall when the temperature isn’t too hot or cold.
 If you time it right, your roof shingles will not be as brittle as they are in colder months, and not be as hot to the touch or as easily damaged as they are in warm summer months.

-You’ll need the right tools and equipment to work on your roof, likely a sturdy ladder to get you up there, and whatever tools you need for the job.
+You’ll need the right tools and equipment to work on your roof, such as a sturdy ladder to get you up there, and whatever tools you need for the job.
 Soft-soled shoes with a larger surface-area tread should be used and you’ll want to wear long pants and gloves.
 Remember that if you feel uncomfortable with the task at hand you can always call a professional to do the job safely and effectively.

 While walking on your roof can potentially damage your tiles, shingles and other roofing materials, these issues are small in comparison to the damage you can cause to yourself.
 There are numerous injuries and deaths every year from people falling from roofs.
 While you might feel confident walking on your roof, it only takes a small mistake to cause a major accident.
 If you slip off your roof, you might sustain a major injury, so you have to ask yourself if it’s really the only option and worth it.